 Inflammation is marked and there will be a lot of papules and pustules over the face.
 Since the lesions occur near to each other, it can spread and merge with each other and look like crops.
 This will lead to skin damage and even without squeezing, scarring can occur once healed.
 In severe acne, infection is deep within the skin.
 There will be more redness and mild swelling of the face.

-Treatment for Severe Acne
+Severe Acne Treatment

 It is best to seek treatment from a dermatologist to control severe acne.
 Topical treatment is not enough here.
 The person needs oral antibiotics like a course of doxycycline or minocycline for about 3 months to control infection.
 For this, a prescription from a doctor is a must.